MBSck/ppdmod/notes.md

 [] Look through all of Fourier transform and check where the phase error comes from...
 Only in Phase?!
 [] Write tests for all that has been done
 ## To-Do
+[] Ignore errors at some point, or warnings that is
 [] Finish rework of model.py and implement tests
 [] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values) [] Implement tests for comparisons between analytical and numerical models -> FFT and all